DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/functions_list.rst

-   "layout_numpages", "The number of pages in the layout" "layout_page", "The page number of the current item in the layout" "layout_pageheight", "The active page height in the layout (in mm)" "layout_pagewidth", "The active page width in the layout (in mm)" "legend_column_count", "The number of columns in the legend" "legend_filter_by_map", "Indicates if the content of the legend is
+   "layout_numpages", "The number of pages in the layout" "layout_page", "The page number of the current item in the layout" "layout_pageheight", "The active page height in the layout (in mm)" "layout_pageoffsets", "Array of Y coordinate of the top of each page.
+   Allows to dynamically position items on pages in a context where page sizes may change" "layout_pagewidth", "The active page width in the layout (in mm)" "legend_column_count", "The number of columns in the legend" "legend_filter_by_map", "Indicates if the content of the legend is